-Most groups visiting for educational activities will not be charged provided they are sponsored by accredited educational institutions.
-A fee waiver or fee exemption should be requested three weeks in advance.
-For forms and guidelines, please go to Academic Fee Waivers.
+Most groups visiting for educational activities will not be charged entrance fees provided they are sponsored by accredited educational institutions.
+A fee waiver or fee exemption should be requested two weeks in advance.
+For forms and guidelines, please go to our Academic Fee Waivers page.

 Fee waivers are granted to educational institutions whose curriculum relates specifically to the resources at Cedar Breaks National Monument.
-Applications and guidelines may be obtained by going to Academic Fee Waivers, or by calling the park at (435) 586-9451.
-Completed applications along with required documentation may be faxed to (435) 586-3813, or mailed to the Cedar Breaks Headquarters: Cedar Breaks National Monument, 2390 West Highway 56, Suite 11, Cedar City, Utah 84720.
+Applications and guidelines may be obtained by going to our Academic Fee Waivers page, or by calling the park at (435) 586-9451.
 All applications must be received three weeks prior to anticipated trip.
 Recreational field trips do not qualify for a fee waiver.

 If your group plans to hike, we recommend adequate supervision (one teacher/adult per 10 students for younger groups).
 Please ensure your students stay on the trails for their own safety as well as reducing the impact on the natural or cultural resources around them.

-For more information on trails in the park, click here.
+For more information on trails in the park, visit our hiking page.

 Ranger programs are available upon request.
-To see the available Ranger programs, click here.
+For regularly scheduled Ranger programs, visit our upcoming events & calendar page.

 Help Preserve Cedar Breaks